CFL November Family Newsletter

 I wanted to take this opportunity to celebrate some of the great things that I love about CFL, the staff, the community and especially the kids:

-Our students are growing as readers and mathematicians!
+Our students are putting in the work and are growing as readers and mathematicians!

 Our Support Team for jumping in wherever they are needed.